 First, skin the potatoes and cut into fourths.
 I like to rinse the potatoes a few times to remove any debris and extra starch.

 Next, add them to a pot.
-Now fill the pot with water and add 2 tsp of kosher salt.
+Now fill the pot with water and add 2 teaspoon of kosher salt.

 Put the pot on the stove and crank the heat to high.
 Start a timer for 30 minutes.